In 1968, Dayton was declared the cleanest city in the nation.

-“It gives me great pleasure to present the national award for excellence to Dayton,” said “Lady Bird” Johnson, the First Lady of the United States, as she handed a trophy to City Commissioner James H. McGee during a ceremony in the nation’s capital Feb.
-20, 1968.
+“It gives me great pleasure to present the national award for excellence to Dayton,” said “Lady Bird” Johnson, the First Lady of the United States, as she handed a trophy to City Commissioner James H. McGee during a ceremony in the nation’s capital 51 years ago on Feb.
+20.

-Dayton beat out 214 cities and towns from 41 states to take home the prize.
+Dayton beat out 214 cities and towns from 41 states to take home the title.

 “That was tough competition,” said McGee.
 “We didn’t expect this but we knew we did a real fine job.”